icatproject/icat.manual/tutorials/04InstallingAuthentication.md

 Configure the authentication plugin
 -----------------------------------

 Change directory to `authn.simple` and use your favourite editor to create the `setup.properties` file.
-The `container` in this tutorial is `Glassfish` (note the case) - since Payara is a fork of Glassfish - and the `home` points to the location of the GlassFish installation.
+The `container` in this tutorial is `Glassfish` (note the case) - since Payara is a fork of Glassfish - and the `home` points to the location of the Payara installation.
 In this tutorial it is `/home/glassfish/payara41`.
-Finally we set the port for communication with the GlassFish server.
+Finally we set the port for communication with the Payara server.

 ```INI
 #Glassfish